Korzer420/CurseRandomizer/README.md

 #### Bargains
 Allows items in the shop to be "cursed", so they apply curses upon you, once bought.
 A purple/pink text is visible under the item description showing how much curses will be applied to you.
 This ranges from 1-3 curses.
 Note that the cursed items ARE NOT counted as normal curse items and will be placed **on top of the selected amount**!
 Depending on the selected amount, the chance for an item to be cursed is increased by 10% for each step.
 "Few" grants a 10% per shop item to be cursed up to 70% if "Custom" is used.
 The order can be seen under "Curse Amount".
-Once all curses of an item got resolved, it will display what the casted curses where.
+Once all curses of an item got resolved, it will display what the casted curses were.
 Note that if a curse was blocked (i.e "Lost" was about to be casted but you have no mask, vessel and charm notch to spare), the actual result might differ from the shown message!

 ## Cursed Wallet
 Limits the amount of geo the player can hold at a time.
 The base capacity is 500.